alpenlabs/g16/README.md

 # Garbled SNARK Verifier Circuit

+This repository is a snapshot of [BitVM/garbled-snark-verifier](https://github.com/BitVM/garbled-snark-verifier) from the BitVM Alliance.
+It is used for audit, testing, and experimentation.

 ## Gate Count Metrics

 Gate counts are automatically measured for k=6 (64 constraints) on every push to `main` and published as dynamic badges.